Macro Recipes

 VAR_REMOVE_LIST[LST="length,width"]

-You can see, in this simple example, that instead of having two lines of code to remove the two variables, it is done with one.
+In this simple example, you can see that instead of having two lines of code to remove the two variables, it is done with one.

-Knowing this, you prefix your macro variables with a unique character, for example the underscore (_).
-Then at the top of your macro you simply do a wildcard remove to remove all the variables.
+Knowing this, you prefix your macro variables with a unique character, for example, the underscore (_).
+Then, at the top of your macro, you use the wildcard to remove all the variables.
 The command will only remove the variables that start with your prefix, leaving the other variables intact.

 Example: